soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 55: February 26, Sunday

+**Today's Progress**: Catching data with posts reducer.
+Explored the posts API.

+**Thoughts**: Need to solidify how action creators and reducers hook up.

 ### Day 54: February 25, Saturday

 **Today's Progress**: Installed, setup, and configure React Router.
 Nesting of routes and IndexRoute.